-Upon award, OVC will provide access to free training and technical assistance to assist with developing and implementing grant-funded projects including providing professional development training to project staff and staff members from collaborative partner agencies and organizations, establishing mechanisms to capture required performance measurement data, and identifying promising practices that can be shared with other tribal communities.
+Upon award, OVC will provide access to free training and technical assistance to assist with developing and implementing grant-funded projects.
+This may include professional development training, specific training for project staff and staff members from collaborative partner agencies and organizations or other experts on how to serve victims of child abuse and neglect; assistance with establishing mechanisms to capture required performance measurement data; development of project deliverables; or other training and technical assistance needs that may be identified.
 OVC expects all awardees to actively participate in activities and services offered through OVC and to use the OVC-designated training and technical assistance providers as their primary training and technical assistance resource.

 Staffing: Funding may support the salary and fringe benefits for personnel involved in the investigation, prosecution, or overall handling of child abuse and neglect cases.
 Staffing may include dedicated prosecutors, law enforcement investigators, child protection services personnel, forensic interviewers, case managers, clinical mental health professionals, pediatric sexual assault nurse examiners, and other victim assistance and allied professionals.
-All personnel must be clearly linked to allowable program activities, i.e., assisting to develop, establish, or operate a program designed to improve the investigation, prosecution, or overall handling of child abuse cases in a manner that limits additional trauma to the child victim and must be justified in the Purpose Area Narrative and Tribal Community and Justice Profile, itemized under the appropriate budget category, and fully described in the Budget Narrative.
+All personnel must be clearly linked to allowable program activities, (i.e., assisting to develop, establish, or operate a program designed to improve the investigation, prosecution, or overall handling of child abuse cases in a manner that limits additional trauma to the child victim) and must be justified in the Purpose Area Narrative and Tribal Community and

+Justice Profile, itemized under the appropriate budget category, and fully described in the Budget Narrative.

-Coordination/Outreach/Awareness: Funding may support multidisciplinary team meetings; the development and distribution of written response protocols policies and standard operating procedure manuals that promote trauma-informed approach to the delivery of services to victims of child abuse and neglect and their family members; development of tribal codes related to defining and expanding victims' rights and crimes against children; community forums, PSAs, posters, brochures, fact sheets, etc., designed to increase the public's awareness and understanding of child abuse and neglect and the availability of grant-funded services.
+Coordination/Outreach/Awareness: Funding may support multidisciplinary team meetings; the development and distribution of written response protocols policies and standard operating procedure manuals that promote trauma-informed approaches to the delivery of services to victims of child abuse and neglect and their family members; development of tribal codes related to defining and expanding victims' rights and crimes against children; community forums, PSAs, posters, brochures, fact sheets, etc., designed to increase the public's awareness and understanding of child abuse and neglect and the availability of grant-funded services.